lordbritishix/opendnshomework/README.md

 make the application immediately available to detect phishing sites.
 * The service updates the local copy of the phishing database every hour.
 It is done on a separate thread and is a synchronized operation.
+* Uses streaming techniques when reading data and parsing json to conserve memory.

 ****Improvements and Known Quirks****
 * Polishing of the UI